-Another shared characteristic is the push towards digitalization.
-Although jewelry companies are known for their strong retail presence, COVID-19 has proven the value of selling through an eCommerce store as well.
+Another shared characteristic is the push towards digitalization, due to the value of selling through an eCommerce store as well.
 As a result, jewelry loyalty programs offer multiple features that either generate more touchpoints or support the brand’s omnichannel strategy by bridging the gap between offline and online customer activity.

 The Biggest Customer Retention Challenges for the Jewelry Industry

 Increasing purchase frequency is undoubtedly high on the agenda of most jewelry brands.
 The reason is simple: customers purchase jewelry for special occasions, usually before a birthday, anniversary or Valentine’s Day — all of which are annual events.

 As for a more industry-specific challenge, more and more jewelry companies are recognizing the importance of educating their customers about various aspects of their product (or how to use various technologies, such as augmented reality mirrors), while simultaneously collecting valuable information (loved ones’ birthdays, ring size, favorite brands, etc.) to deliver personalized recommendations and emails.